How to Afford Therapy with an Out-of-Network Therapist

 Disclaimer: The information on this page is intended to be educational but is not a substitute for a relationship with a licensed mental health professional.

-If you're ready to book an appointment with one of our therapists at Evergreen, simply click here to book your initial consultation session and then we'll get you matched up and booked right away.
+If you're ready to speak directly with one of our therapists at Evergreen, simply click the link to schedule a therapy session.

-If you'd like to get in contact with us to ask other questions, call or text us at 510-373-2723 or simply send us a message through this contact form.
+You may also call or text us at (510) 373-2723 or simply send us a message through this contact form and then we'll get you scheduled to speak with our Clinical Intake Coordinator right away.
 We look forward to hearing from you!